Random dribbles following the Cavaliers’ 134-118 overtime home loss to the Phoenix Suns on Tuesday.

 9. As for Kevin Love, it’s been an on-again-off-again season, that’s been mostly off.
 He was 2-of-10 from the field for seven points.
 The more you watch Love, the more you believe the Cavs have a $60 million problem on their hands.
 Trading him this offseason will be near impossible, but this franchise has to try with all its might.

 10. Bottom line: It will be very difficult for the Cavs to take the next steps forward with Love on the roster.
 Especially if they keep pampering him.
 He truly has done nothing to warrant minutes beyond those reserved for an eighth or ninth man.

-11. One thing the Cavs will need to do, if they want to take the next step is go out and get a veteran who has “been there before.”
-The Suns did it with Chris Paul, and he’s given the type of winning boost that a coach or front office can’t do.
+11. One thing the Cavs will also need to do, if they want to take the next step, is go out and get a veteran who has “been there before.”
+The Suns did it with Chris Paul, and he’s given them the type of winning boost that a coach or front office can’t do.
 Only a teammate can.

 12. Nance can be one of those guys, provided he is able to remain relatively healthy next season.
 But the Cavs will need more.
 Love and Delly are no longer the answers in that department.

 13. And if the Cavs don’t find someone, they’re highly likely to be right here (or close to right here) again next season — touting youth while offering little evidence it can do anything more than have an occasional individual scoring eruption.